A Collaboration for Sustainability

 Pacific Ocean AquaFarms (POA) is a collaboration between Hubbs-SeaWorld Research Institute (HSWRI) and Pacific6.
 HSWRI is an internationally respected institution with over a 55-year legacy of pioneering marine science and environmental conservation, and 40 years experience with marine fish aquaculture.
 Pacific6 is a Long Beach based investment and development firm committed to important initiatives that positively impact people and their communities.

-Both organizations share a vision for how sustainable marine aquaculture can help feed a hungry world and revitalize the U.S. seafood industry – by emphasizing proven science, embracing regulatory oversight, utilizing best practices and latest technologies, and demonstrating a diligent concern for the environment.
+Both organizations share a vision for how sustainable marine aquaculture can help feed a hungry world and provide new resources to supplement the U.S. seafood industry – by emphasizing proven science, embracing regulatory oversight, utilizing best practices and latest technologies, and demonstrating a diligent concern for the environment.

 A MODEL FOR THE DEVELOPMENT OF OFFSHORE AQUACULTURE